 - The What describes the message you want to convey to your audience and/or the action you want them to take.
 It is usually good to recommend some actions, because your audience will be more interested in actionable insights.
 Even if your recommendation is wrong, it may still start a valuable discussion about how the audience could act on your findings.
 At first, aim at boiling down the ‘so-what’ of your message into a 3-minute story.
 Your ultimate goal should be to summarise your so-what in one sentence.

-– When we know the Who and the What, we can finally start thinking about the How.
+- Once we know the Who and the What, we can finally start thinking about the How.
 The usual consideration here is what type of plot to choose, but sometimes just one or two numbers or a short sentence are enough to deliver the message.
 Other times, a table could do the job.
 You might not even need to write a report, and one sentence email will suffice.

 Become a visual minimalist